-Sean Curran's practice focuses on the representation of corporates as well as individuals in regulatory and economic crime matters.
-He has deep experience advising on investigations, regulatory and legal compliance, civil matters involving accusations of fraud, systemic workplace conduct, and related crisis management and reputational damage.
+Sean Curran's practice encompasses the representation of both corporates and individuals in regulatory and economic crime matters.
+He has deep experience advising on investigations, regulatory and legal compliance, civil matters involving accusations of fraud and related crisis management and reputational damage.

 In addition to working on matters involving various UK prosecutorial and regulatory bodies, including the Serious Fraud Office, Crown Prosecution Service, Financial Conduct Authority, HMRC and Financial Reporting Council, Sean is regularly instructed on cases with cross-border or multi-jurisdictional aspects, dealing with matters investigated by the US Department of Justice and the European Anti-Fraud Office.

 He is frequently engaged by those in civil and criminal matters with significant public profiles including, for example, journalists alleged to have committed serious criminal misconduct and traders accused of rigging LIBOR.
 He is also experienced in defending executives and professionals in complex criminal matters involving allegations of fraud, bribery and corruption.

 Sean brings significant trial experience, knowledge of litigation practices and procedures in varied forums, and forensic analysis skills to his work, which throughout his legal career has resulted in the settlement or favourable resolution of many high-stakes civil, and criminal disputes.

 - Acted for a foreign government to recover the proceeds of an internationally-perpetrated, multi-million dollar environmental crime.

 - Represented a senior executive against allegations of bribery and corruption in a multi-jurisdictional investigation being conducted by the SFO.

 - Advised a senior executive in relation to an FCA investigation in relation to breach of Individual Conduct Rules, as well as assisting with a concurrent US investigation.